 Extreme weather events threaten crop productivity, stress water supplies, and increase wildfire risks, while more frequent and intense storms in other areas wash away the soil and increase flooding.
 Climate change is already altering growing seasons and shifting the timing and impact of pest and weed pressures.

 Simply put, the climate crisis threatens farmers’ ability to grow food in a productive and environmentally sustainable way.

-Yet at the same time, these stewards of the land can be part of the solution.
+Yet at the same time, farmers and ranchers are part of the solution.
 The land under their management holds great promise to combat climate change and create resilience to it.